Why GA4 under reports ChatGPT traffic

 • Higher conversions than most channels.

 This means your ChatGPT share of total sign‑ups is much higher than its share of traffic.
-Companies like Tally have reported that 25 % of all new sign‑ups come from ChatGPT—an impressive jump for a non-existent channel three years ago.
+Companies like Tally have reported that 25% of all new sign‑ups come from ChatGPT—an impressive jump for a non-existent channel three years ago.

-A simple way to measure this this is to ask users at sign‑up “How did you hear about us?” with a dropdown menu.
+A simple way to measure this is to ask users at sign‑up "How did you hear about us?" with a dropdown menu.
 You'll see that the ChatGPT share of sign‑ups is likely far higher than its share of GA traffic.

 Citations